greenelab/deep-review/sections/04_study.md

 the first attempts was a survey of supervised classification methods for microbes->phenotype classification [Knights], followed by similar studies that are more massive in scale [Stratnikov, Segata].
-There have been techniques that bypass the taxonomic classification step altogether [Ding] (sequence composition->phenotype classification).
+There have been techniques that bypass the taxonomic classification step altogether [Ding et al] (sequence composition to phenotype classification).
 Also, researchers have looked into how feature selection can improve classification [Liu, Segata], and techniques have been proposed that are classifier-independent [Ditzler,Ditzler].